Justin Flom: Branson, Missouri, 2005–2009

 In 2005, Flom decided to forego college to pursue a career in magic, launching his show at The Branson Mall Music Theatre in Branson, Missouri He became the youngest featured performer in the area.
 In 2006, he established The Imaginary Theatre and Magic Parlor above the Majestic Steak House, opening its doors on July 1.
 By 2011, Flom shifted his focus towards creating online magic videos and developing new tricks to share through digital platforms.

-YouTube 2012–2013
+YouTube, 2012–2013

 In 2012, Flom produced Magic Block Party, a street magic event that features a variety of magical performances and illusions for local communities.
 The event was filmed in Eden Prairie during the summer of 2012.
-Magic Block Party gained attention, including that of Ellen DeGeneres, who invited Flom to appear on The Ellen DeGeneres Show.
+Magic Block Party gained attention, including that of Ellen DeGeneres, who invited Flom to appear on The Ellen DeGeneres Show in 2013.
 He then became a regular guest on her show.
 Flom was once named Best Up and Coming Entertainer by Las Vegas Weekly.

-Creators of Wizard Wars Rick Lax and Justin Flom with fellow Wizard Angela Funovitz on set.
+Creators of Wizard Wars Rick Lax and Justin Flom with fellow Wizard Angela Funovits on set.